BasicWolf/talks/2022_12_01_mob_programming.md

 has some necessary key elements which make it effective.

-You get a feeling, that you are the **driver** steering the editor wheel, and **navigators** help you to find the road.

-There is a catch though.
-People would soon get bored to watch you driving and you'll get tired too!
-So it's essential that you switch the **driver** seat often.
-How often?
-If a mob of three changes the **driver** seat once in ten minutes, it means that every one would get to the keyboard only once in half an hour!

 Let's call this group of people a *Mob*.
 A *mob* - is not necessarily the whole team, People join and leave when needed, but in the end the work is done by a *mob* of professionals.

-When you start doing At this point you're already doing software development not as individual, but as a ?
-What if you stop spreading the backlog to individuals and start working on ALL issues together.

-We call that "Mob programming".
-This group of people is not constant in spacetime - they join when possible and leave when they need.

-A mob is not something constant, it is fluid, with people joining and leaving as they wish.
-A

-# A story of a software engineer

-* Meets her team
-* Gets onboarded
-* Sets up her working environment
-* And gets her first task